 Certain of the City's outstanding bonds were issued with insurance to enhance the credit rating associated with the debt.
 In recent years, most of the monoline insurers have seen their credit ratings downgraded or withdrawn by various rating agencies.
 As a result, Tallahassee's underlying credit is often stronger than that of the surety.
 The underlying credit ratings are provided in the details of this document for each of the City's outstanding bonds.
 In 2015, the City decided to have each of its bond programs rated by only two credit ratings agencies rather than three.
-The table below reflects this change.
+The rating from Moody's for the Consolidated Utility Systems Bonds and the rating from Fitch for the Energy System Bonds, respectively, only apply to bonds issued before 2015.